-There is not a very good relationship between the known energy content the different wood species (Table 1) and the mean temperature results (Figure 5).
-Although all of the wood had been dried for the same length of time, white ash dries faster than the other woods (pers. comm., the guys who bring me the firewood, 1998-2017).
+There is not a very good relationship between the known energy content of the different wood species (Table 1) and the mean temperature results (Figure 5).
+Although all of the wood had been dried for the same length of time, white ash dries faster than the other woods (pers. comm., the guys who bring me the firewood).
 So it is possible that higher moisture content of the other species reduced the amount of heat they emitted as they burned (energy has to be used to boil off the water).
 It is also possible that I loaded wood differently on different days.
 Each day, I recorded how often I loaded the stove, and how many logs I loaded each time.

 Figure 6.
 Means of the number of times logs were loaded into the woodstove each day (yellow) and how many logs were loaded each day (orange) for each of the four species of wood.

 There is probably no difference in the total number of logs loaded each day, but it appears that white ash was loaded into the stove one or two times more often than the other species (Figure 6).
 This inconsistency could account for the unexpected result that white ash produced more heat than the other species--more frequent loading can maintain a higher average stove temperature.